The BtG Youth Worker & Pod Project & Entertainment Trolleys at Nobles Hospital.

-- Close to the bed lifts so a young person who is bed ridden can also access the facility if their condition allows.
+- Close to the bed lifts so a young person who is bed ridden can also access the facility if health professionals agree that their condition allows.

 - Available to meet with youth workers or other support while young people are inpatients or outpatients.